 Estate residences are large lot housing units that generally rely on private septic systems for wastewater disposal.
 Estate residences constitute a limited portion of the total housing stock in Peel yet add to the variety of housing forms and lifestyle options available to the residents of the region.
 As well, estate residences provide a significant cultural landscape in the region.
 This section of the Plan recognizes that these important landscapes, including the natural environment and the overall rural landscape, need to be protected.
 The only Estate Residential Community designated in this Plan is the Palgrave Estate Residential Community within the Rural System.
-The Palgrave Estate Residential Community.
+The Palgrave Estate Residential Community and the rural settlement of Palgrave Village generally form the extended Palgrave community.
 For the Palgrave Estate Residential Community, growth will be planned to occur in a phased manner, considering factors such as the financial capabilities of the Region, and as a logical extension to existing estate areas and servicing systems.